 ARTICLE III: BOARD OF ADVISERS

 The Board may, at its discretion, form a Board of Advisers, comprised of media professionals and academics of outstanding achievement.
 This Board of Advisers will provide advice to the AMEJA Board.

 ARTICLE IV: MEMBERSHIP

 (b) Associate Membership: Publicists, academics or other individuals with an interest in media coverage of the Middle East.
 Associate members cannot vote in Board elections or run for Board seats.

 (c) Student Membership: Student members will be individuals with an interest in pursuing a career in journalism who are enrolled in full or part-time education.
 Student members cannot vote in Board elections or run for Board seats.

-Section 2.
-Termination.
+Section 2: Termination.
 The Board may terminate any member’s membership of AMEJA by a two-thirds vote of the Board.

 ARTICLE V: CHAPTERS